depro0x/depurls/README.md

 ## Features
 - Parallel collection from multiple providers
 - Automatic deduplication (uses system `sort -u`, falls back to Python)
+- Append mode: preserves existing URLs and adds only new unique URLs to output file
+- Intelligent retry logic for HTTP 504 and rate limiting (429) errors
+- Domain filtering: only collects URLs from target domain and its subdomains
 - Simple local config file for API keys and per-domain Discord webhook notifications
 - Console entry point: `depurls` after installation